Thursday, October 3, 2024

 His first season at the club delivered 15 goals and Scudetto success, as Inter won the title with a record 97 points.
 The Swede scored prolifically across the following two seasons as the Nerazzurri won three Serie A titles in succession.

-Following an ill-fated season in Spain following a record-breaking move to Barcelona, Ibrahimovic returned to Serie A at AC Milan, initially on loan before signing on a permanent basis.
+Following an ill-fated season in Spain following a record-breaking move to Barcelona, Ibrahimovic returned to Serie A at AC Milan, initially on loan before signing permanently.

-After spells with Paris Saint-Germain, Manchester United and LA Galaxy, he is now back in the red and black stripes seeking to create more history.
-He has scored 37 goals in 78 appearances during his second spell at Milan and became Serie A’s oldest ever goalscorer in March 2023, aged 41 years and 166 days.
+After spells with Paris Saint-Germain, Manchester United and LA Galaxy, he returned to the red and black stripes seeking to create more history.
+He scored 37 goals in 78 appearances during his second spell at Milan, won the Serie A title in 2021/22, and became Serie A’s oldest-ever goalscorer in March 2023, aged 41 years and 166 days.

 Read – Five of the best Serie A strikers of the 90s